Duane Garrison Hunt: Early life and education

 Raised in a Methodist family, Duane Hunt was born on September 19, 1884, in Reynolds, Nebraska, to Andrew Dixon and Lodema Esther (née Garrison) Hunt.
 He attended Cornell College in Mount Vernon, Iowa, where he earned a Bachelor of Arts degree in 1907.
 He then taught at public high schools in Iowa until 1911, when he enrolled at the University of Iowa Law School.
 However, his poor eyesight forced him to withdraw from law school in 1912.

 Hunt then entered the graduate school at the University of Chicago, in the field of public speaking.
 During his studies, he began to examine and question Methodism, his birth religion.
 He decided to convert to Catholicism, and was baptized at St. Thomas Church and Convent in Chicago in 1913.
 Shortly after his graduation from the University of Chicago, he moved to Salt Lake City, where he served as a faculty member of the speech department at the University of Utah from 1913 to 1916.
 Hunt resigned from his teaching post in order to study for the priesthood.
 He studied at St. Patrick's Seminary in Menlo Park, California, from 1916 to 1920.

 Priesthood

-On June 27, 1920, Hunt was ordained a priest for the Diocese of Salt Lake by Bishop Joseph Glass in the Cathedral of the Madeleine.
-He worked as a missionary in Vernal, Utah for eight months before becoming a curate at the cathedral, where he also served as director of the choir from 1923 to 1937.
-Hunt was named a papal chamberlain in December 1924, and raised to the rank of domestic prelate in April 1930.
-He became rector of the Cathedral of the Madeleine in 1925 and chancellor of the diocese in 1926.
+On June 27, 1920, Hunt was ordained a priest for the Diocese of Salt Lake by Bishop Joseph Glass in the Cathedral of the Madeleine in Salt Lake City, Utah.
+After his ordination, the diocese assigned Glass as a missionary in Vernal, Utah for eight months.
+He was then named as curate at the cathedral parish, where he also served as director of the choir from 1923 to 1937.
+The Vatican elevated Hunt to the rank of papal chamberlain in 1924 and domestic prelate in 1930.
+He was appointed rector of the cathedral in 1925 and chancellor of the diocese in 1926.
 Hunt also served as vicar general of the diocese.